MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/create-teams-app-for-your-training-portal.md

 **Prerequisite:**

-* For your MCT instance, [setup the Work or School Account based authentication](configure-login-social-work-school-account.md#work-or-school-account-based-authentication).
+* For your CT instance, [setup the Work or School Account based authentication](configure-login-social-work-school-account.md#work-or-school-account-based-authentication).

 **Next steps:**

-Once you are done with the AD App registration for MCT, follow the below steps:
+Once you are done with the AD App registration for CT, follow the below steps:

 1. Configure `https://<instanceurl>/meeting` as a **single-page application** reply URL.
 Please note that you need to add both .azurefd.net and .azurewebsites.net URL.
 E.g.
     * If custom domain is not set: `<instancename>.azurewebsites.net/meeting` and `<instancename>.azurefd.net/meeting`
     * If custom domain is set: `<TeamsMeetingInstanceCustomURL>/meeting`
 2. Configure **supported account types** as accounts in any organizational directory (Any Azure AD – Multitenant)
-3. Go to the MCT app settings using the steps from here and add the following configurations:
+3. Go to the CT app settings using the steps from here and add the following configurations:
     * **Name**: `Features:Meetings:EnableMeetings` with **Value**: `True`
     * **Name**: `Features:Meetings:ClientId` with **Value** of the ClientId of the AD tenant app that has registered the instance.